Ticket #4296 (closed defect: fixed)

-Opened 1 year ago
+Opened 17 years ago

 wp_mail removes the Content-Type

-Reported by: morty Assigned to: rob1n
+Reported by: morty's profile morty Owned by: rob1n's profile rob1n

-Priority: high Milestone: 2.3
+Milestone: 2.3 Priority: high

-Component: General Version: 2.2
+Severity: major Version: 2.2

-Severity: major Keywords: has-patch
+Component: General Keywords: has-patch

-Cc:
+Focuses: Cc:

 Description